leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

 ### 1.1 Snapshots, drafts, filesForSave

-The workspace uses a VSCode‑style three‑layer model:
+The workspace uses a VSCode-style three-layer model:

 - `files` – last saved snapshot (server / VFS view).
-- `drafts` – current in‑memory working copies, per path.
+- `drafts` – current in-memory working copies, per path.
 - `filesForSave()` – derived snapshot used when sending a save to the server (`files` merged with `drafts`).

 The core logic lives in `ai-roomchat/lib/workspace/documentStore.js`: